 How Does Baking Soda Work as a Carpet Cleaner?

 Baking soda is an excellent addition to your carpet cleaning arsenal.
-It is excellent for eliminating carpet stains, absorbing liquids, and refreshing and deodorizing carpet.
+It is excellent for eliminating carpet stains, banishing carpet mold, absorbing liquids, and refreshing and deodorizing carpet.

 Is Baking Soda Harmful to Carpet?